-- 17.3.3 In extraordinary circumstances where the registry operator acted with malice providing for the termination of a registry agreement. - 17.3 In making its recommendation of the appropriate remedy, the Expert Panel will consider the ongoing harm to the Complainant, as well as the harm the remedies will create for other, unrelated, good faith domain name registrants operating within the gTLD.
+- 178.3.3 In extraordinary circumstances where the registry operator acted with malice providing for the termination of a registry agreement. - 17-38.4 In making its recommendation of the appropriate remedy, the Expert Panel will consider the ongoing harm to the Complainant, as well as the harm the remedies will create for other, unrelated, good faith domain name registrants operating within the gTLD. - 18.5 The Expert Panel may also determine whether the Complaint was filed "without merit," and if so, award the appropriate sanctions on a graduated scale, including: - 18.5.1 Temporary bans from filing Complaints; - 18.5.2 Imposition of costs of registry operator, including reasonable attorney fees; and - 18.5.3 Permanent bans from filing Complaints after being banned temporarily.

-18. The Expert Determination
+189. The Expert Determination

-- 18.1 The Provider and the Expert Panel will make reasonable efforts to ensure that the Expert Determination is rendered within 45 days of the appointment of the Expert Panel and absent good cause, in no event later than 60 days after the appointment of the Expert Panel. - 18.2 The Expert Panel will render a written Determination.
+- 189.1 The Provider and the Expert Panel will make reasonable efforts to ensure that the Expert Determination is rendered within 45 days of the appointment of the Expert Panel and absent good cause, in no event later than 60 days after the appointment of the Expert Panel. - 189.2 The Expert Panel will render a written Determination.
 The Expert Determination will state whether or not the Complaint is factually founded and provide the reasons for its Determination.
-The Expert Determination should be publicly available and searchable on the Provider's web site. - 18.3 The Expert Determination may further include a recommendation of specific remedies.
-Costs and fees to the Provider, to the extent not already paid, will be paid within thirty (30) days of the Expert Determination. - 18.4 The Expert Determination shall state which party is the prevailing party. - 18.5 While the Expert Determination that a community-based restricted gTLD registry operator was not meeting its obligations to police the registration and use of domains within the applicable restrictions shall be considered, ICANN shall have the authority to impose the remedies ICANN deems appropriate, given the circumstances of each matter.
+The Expert Determination should be publicly available and searchable on the Provider's web site. - 189.3 The Expert Determination may further include a recommendation of specific remedies.
+Costs and fees to the Provider, to the extent not already paid, will be paid within thirty (30) days of the Expert Determination. - 189.4 The Expert Determination shall state which party is the prevailing party. - 189.5 While the Expert Determination that a community-based restricted gTLD registry operator was not meeting its obligations to police the registration and use of domains within the applicable restrictions shall be considered, ICANN shall have the authority to impose the remedies ICANN deems appropriate, given the circumstances of each matter.

-19. Appeal of Expert Determination
+1920.
+Appeal of Expert Determination

-- 19.1 Either party shall have a right to seek a de novo appeal of the Expert Determination of liability or recommended remedy based on the existing record within the RRDRP proceeding for a reasonable fee to cover the costs of the appeal. - 19.2 An appeal must be filed with the Provider and served on all parties within 20 days after an Expert Determination is issued and a response to the appeal must be filed within 20 days after the appeal.
-Manner and calculation of service deadlines shall in consistent with those set forth in Section 4 above, "Communication and Time Limits." - 19.3 A three-member Appeal Panel is to be selected by the Provider, but no member of the Appeal Panel shall also have been an Expert Panel member. - 19.4 The fees for an appeal in the first instance shall be borne by the appellant. - 19.5 A limited right to introduce new admissible evidence that is material to the Determination will be allowed upon payment of an additional fee, provided the evidence clearly pre-dates the filing of the Complaint. - 19.6 The Appeal Panel may request at its sole discretion, further statements or evidence from any party regardless of whether the evidence pre-dates the filing of the Complaint if the Appeal Panel determines such evidence is relevant.. - 19.7 The prevailing party shall be entitled to an award of costs of appeal. - 19.8 The Providers rules and procedures for appeals, other than those stated above, shall apply.
+1920.1 Either party shall have a right to seek a de novo appeal of the Expert Determination of liability or recommended remedy based on the existing record within the RRDRP proceeding for a reasonable fee to cover the costs of the appeal.

+- 4920.2 An appeal must be filed with the Provider and served on all parties within 20 days after an Expert Determination is issued and a response to the appeal must be filed within 20 days after the appeal.
+Manner and calculation of service deadlines shall in consistent with those set forth in Section 4 above, "Communication and Time Limits." - 4920.3 A three-member Appeal Panel is to be selected by the Provider, but no member of the Appeal Panel shall also have been an Expert Panel member. - 1920.4 The fees for an appeal in the first instance shall be borne by the appellant. - 1920.5 A limited right to introduce new admissible evidence that is material to the Determination will be allowed upon payment of an additional fee, provided the evidence clearly pre-dates the filing of the Complaint. - 1920.6 The Appeal Panel may request at its sole discretion, further statements or evidence from any party regardless of whether the evidence pre-dates the filing of the Complaint if the Appeal Panel determines such evidence is relevant.. - 1920.7 The prevailing party shall be entitled to an award of costs of appeal. - 4920.8 The Providers rules and procedures for appeals, other than those stated above, shall apply.

-20. Challenge of a Remedy
+201. Challenge of a Remedy